Financial institutions must ensure they don’t accidentally help criminals. But which anti-money laundering or AML tool should they use?

 This is particularly damaging for neobanks, whose entire business model relies on a quick and painless onboarding via mobile or desktop.
 Throw in too many ID verifications and questions, and your potential customers might just turn elsewhere.

-It doesn’t matter if you use in-house tools or third party companies like Onfido (as does Revolut): AML is stacked on top of already heavy regulations regarding customers’ identity in the form of KYC or PEP and Sanctions checks.
+It doesn’t matter if you use in-house tools or third party companies like Onfido (as does Revolut): the AML solution is stacked on top of already heavy regulations regarding customers’ identity in the form of KYC or PEP and Sanctions checks.

-Can You Trust Your AML Data?
+Can You Trust Your AML Solution Data?

 Another constant worry: what if you are diligent in your AML checks, but accidentally miss some falsified information?
 Many developing countries don’t have bureaus for ID information to reliably perform checks with.